 Font and Colors

-The font in both logos is the same – Phosphate Pro Cond Solis.
-The company has chosen strict straight letters as a pointer to the simple, most essential products used in every home.
+The font in both logos is the same Phosphate Pro Cond Solis.
+The company has chosen straight letters as a pointer to the simple, most essential products used in every home.

-The primary color of the two logos is yellow.
-Initially a warm, rich one, and then a lemon color.
+The two logos share the same primary color: yellow.
+Initially warm and rich, then a lemon color.
 It symbolizes goodwill, cheerfulness, and willingness to communicate with customers.
 A lighter shade than before represents the idea of uplift, improvement, striving for the good and bright.